y0-causal-inference/y0/paper/paper.md

   - [@mohammadtaheri2022experimentaldesigncausalquery]
   - [@taheri2023adjustment]
   - [@taheri2024eliater]
-- Reference other use cases (even if they're not published)
+- Reference other PNNL use cases (even if they're not published)

 # Ongoing research projects using it